VEuPathDB/StaticContent/_resources_tools/18_getting-started.md

     margin-left: 3em
 }
 </style>
 VEuPathDB is packed with data, tools and visualizations that can help answer your research questions.
-We gather data from many sources, analyze according to standard workflows, and present the results for you to mine in a point and click interface. <br><br>
+We gather data from many sources, analyze according to standard workflows, and present the results for you to mine in a point and click interface.
 Here's a little on how to get started:<br><br>

 <b>SITE SEARCH</b>:<br>
    <p class="indent">Enter a term of ID in the site search box at the top of any page to query the site.
 The site search returns a categorized list of records that contain your term.
 It's easy to find genes, data sets, pathways andmore with the site search.<br>

    <div style="display: flex; justify-content: center; align-items: center">
-   <iframe width="100" height="56" src="https://www.youtube.com/embed/81nuXyNQP3k" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+   <iframe width="300" height="168" src="/a/assets/images/resources_tools/Dowload-data-values-HQ.gif" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
    </div>
    </p>